louislva/openFUS/design/driving-and-wattage.md

 - *Coaxial cable*
 - *RF proof enclosure*

+You can see a rough simulation in [driver-circuit.asc](/driver-circuit.asc) with LTSpice.

 ### Making it

 You will need soldering equipment, particularly for soldering AD9833 and THS3091 onto their respective breakout boards.